-Zhang Kechun is best known for his large format photographs of post-industrial Chinese landscapes.
+Zhang Kechun (born 1980) is best known for his large format photographs of post-industrial Chinese landscapes.
 He produces epic vistas that dwell on the significance of the landscape in modern Chinese national identity.
 He is represented in the United Kingdom by Huxley-Parlour gallery.

 All works are available for purchase – please click on an image for further information.

 Stone In The Middle Of The River, 2013

 Sculptures In The Country, Inner Mongolia, 2011

 People Fishing By The River, Shaanxi, 2012

 Two Men Painting A House In The River, Gansu, 2011